daaimah123/Parent-TimeSwap/ReadMe.md

 Firebase:
 Click the empty closing tag </> to open the script tags from the Project Overview Page.
-Copy the code, this has your secrets, keys, ids, and other app information.
+Copy the code, this has your secrets, keys, ids, and other app information into env variables.
 Install firebase package: `npm install --save firebase`.
+Use the env variables in the react app with `REACT_APP_` prior to the variable name (i.e. REACT_APP_API_KEY)